srid/emanote/README.md

 ## Developing

-Emanote is a Haskell software.
-Thanks to Nix, this repository is pre-configured to provide a delightful development experience with full IDE support in Visual Studio Code.
+Emanote is a Haskell software.[^licenses] Thanks to Nix, this repository is pre-configured to provide a delightful development experience with full IDE support in Visual Studio Code.

 See https://srid.ca/haskell-template/start for complete instructions, but the tldr is: Install nix, enable Flakes and run `bin/run`.